 In addition, some suggest that showing an open palm when speaking elicits approval.
 Speakers who open their palm when speaking appeared to be likable and friendly.
 Palms hidden appeared authoritative.

 So every time you are convincing others, try to make hand gestures with an open palm to get a favorable response.
 This is a technique that only few might know.

 One of the fascinating truths about life is the number of choices we have every day.
 You can choose from a brand of a car, a school to enroll in, to a person to marry with.

 But in an attempt to make better sales, you can’t have unlimited choices for your customers.

 Why?
 Studies show that the more choices shoppers will have, the lower the number of buying tendency.
-More options simply overwhelms customers due to so many information needed to analyse.
+More options simply overwhelm customers due to so many information needed to analyze.
 Such mental overload paralyzes proper decision making.
-As a result customers lose their attention.
+As a result, customers lose their attention.

 To make great sales, limit your options.